 This question will help you understand an important part of the chapter and is useful for exam practice.

 The internal structure of plants is an interesting concept that reveals how the cells and tissues are arranged and how they carry out different processes to survive.
-Class 11 Biology Chapter 6 Anatomy of Flowering Plants NCERT Solutions explains briefly and simply different plant tissues, i.e., meristematic tissues, which are responsible for plant growth, and permanent tissues, which serve particular purposes.
-Anatomy and the functions of the chief plant organs, i.e., roots, stems, and leaves, are explained.
+NCERT Solutions For Class 11 Biology Chapter 6 Anatomy of Flowering Plants explains different plant tissues, i.e., meristematic tissues, which are responsible for plant growth, and permanent tissues, which serve particular purposes.
+The solutions have complete exercises explained clearly so students can revise without confusion.
 The NCERT Solutions are explained in detail with the best format for easy reading and understanding.

 NEET Scholarship Test Kit (Class 11): Narayana | Physics Wallah | Aakash | ALLEN